 HTTP scheme: http://www.stephanpringle.com:80/fixing-a-400-bad-request/

 Copy the full URL and visit archive.org and have it look up the link.
-I you see it has not been archived in a while, it means the page has moved so if it was a link from an external site ignore it going forward.
-If the archive is recent, it may be down for maintenance, high traffic or the webmaster goofed up.
+If you see it has not been archived in a while, it means the page has moved so if it was a link from an external site ignore it going forward.
+If the archive is recent, it may be down for maintenance, high traffic or the webmaster goofed up while editing an .htaccess file.

 Website Owner or Server Owner